-New Harbor is only 5 miles from Eastern Egg Rock making it the closest, easiest and most convenient way to see these fascinating birds.
+New Harbor is only five miles from Eastern Egg Rock making it the closest, easiest and most convenient way to see these fascinating birds.
 You spend less time traveling and more time with the birds.
-On the way to the EER you will see Pemaquid Point Lighthouse, Franklin Island Lighthouse, Monhegan Island, the islands of Muscongus Bay and a spectacular view of the Camden Hills.
+On the way to the EER you see Pemaquid Point Lighthouse, Franklin Island Lighthouse, Monhegan Island, the islands of Muscongus Bay and a spectacular view of the Camden Hills.

 The boat circles EER at a distance of 40 – 150 feet from the rocky shoreline.
 Puffins are frequently sighted on the water and often seen 25 – 30 feet from the boat.
-There are several other species of birds to also see on this cruise and we’ll attempt to get good looks at all of them, including: Common and Arctic Terns, the endangered Roseate Tern, Black Guillemot, Common Eider, Double-crested Cormorants (and occasionally Great Cormorants), Herring Gull, Greater Black-Backed Gull, and Laughing Gull.
+There are several other species of birds to also see on this annual cruise and we attempted to get good looks at all of them, including: Common and Arctic Terns, the endangered Roseate Tern, Black Guillemot, Common Eider, Double-crested Cormorants (and occasionally Great Cormorants), Herring Gull, Greater Black-Backed Gull, and Laughing Gull.
 Occasional sightings from the Hardy Boat include: Surf Scoter, Razorbill (frequently seen in May and June), Purple Sandpipers, Ruddy Turnstone, and Northern Gannet.

 The migratory seabird colony on EER is protected during the breeding and nesting season.
 No people, other than Project Puffin biologists, are allowed on the Island.
-The boat will circle the island for about 30 minutes.
+The boat circles the island for about 30 minutes.
 The upper deck provides for a 360º view providing great birding experiences.
 The lower deck is protected from the sun and weather and has two heads available for guests.
 The galley has hot and cold beverages and healthy snacks that are available throughout the cruise.

 We have used the Hardy III for years and have always had a great experience working with them on this wonderful Maine Coast adventure.